garidium/g-ffl-checkout/README.md

 4. Enter the Zipcode and the Radius information which FFL dealer you want the firearm to be shipped
 5. Select Find.
 Based on the Zipcode entered, FFL dealers located within the radius will appear on the map
 6. Optionally enter a FFL name to filter the list further
-7. Select an FFL Dealer from the map.
-The shipping information of the selected FFL dealer will appear on the page
+7. Select an FFL Dealer from the map or the list and the shipping information of the selected FFL dealer will be auto-populated.

 == Changelog ==
-v1.0.0 Initial Release of the g-FFL API & Plugin
+v1.1.2 Mapbox conversion, removing need for Google Maps API key and also adding eFile FFL upload/download/ezCheck features to orders details view v1.0.1 Bug Fixes v1.0.0 Initial Release of the g-FFL API & Plugin